Myhael76/sag-az-pipelines-installation-images-builder/README.md

 ### Setup Azure Cloud Resources

-Execute the scripts from the [prerequisites project](https://github.com/Myhael76/sag-builder-az-prerequisites).
+- Execute the scripts from the [prerequisites project](https://github.com/Myhael76/sag-builder-az-prerequisites).
+- Ensure your principal has `Contributor` role to the used subscription
+  - TODO: Research the minimum permissions requirements

 ### Create a New DevOps Project